Pittsburgh jury finds synagogue attacker eligible for death penalty

 July 13 (Reuters) - A federal jury on Thursday decided that Robert Bowers was eligible for the death penalty for killing 11 worshippers at Pittsburgh's Tree of Life synagogue in 2018, the deadliest antisemitic attack in U.S. history, local media reported.

+In the first phase of sentencing, the jury briefly deliberated on Wednesday afternoon and then for about two hours on Thursday morning before reaching their decision that Bowers was eligible for the death penalty, KDKA TV, a local CBS affiliate in Pittsburgh, reported.

+In the final phase, both prosecutors and defense attorneys will have the chance to make arguments on whether he deserves the death penalty.
+The jury will then go back and deliberate Bowers' fate.

+On June 16, the jury found him guilty on all counts, with defense lawyers offering no dispute that he planned and carried out the attack.
+Jurors heard testimony from some of the survivors of the attack and evidence of Bowers' antisemitism, including multiple posts attacking Jews made on a far-right website in the months leading up to the attack.

-In federal capital cases, a unanimous vote by jurors is required in order to sentence a defendant to death, and the judge is obligated to abide by the jury's decision.
+In federal capital cases, a unanimous vote by jurors in a separate penalty phase of the trial is required in order to sentence a defendant to death, and the judge cannot reject the jury's vote.
 If jurors are unable to reach a unanimous decision, the offender is instead sentenced to life in prison without the possibility of release.

-On June 16, the jury found him guilty on all counts, after defense lawyers accepted that he planned and carried out the attack.
-Jurors heard testimony from some of the survivors of the attack and evidence of Bowers' antisemitism, including multiple posts attacking Jews made on a far-right website in the months leading up to the attack.

-Defense lawyers argued that Bowers suffers from major mental illness, including schizophrenia, and so lacked the necessary level of intent.
+Defense lawyers presented that Bowers suffers from major mental illness, including schizophrenia, and so lacked the necessary level of intent.

-In their arguments in support of making Bowers eligible for the death penalty, prosecutors said that he had the necessary intent and premeditation to qualify for the sentence.
-They presented witnesses and evidence to show he carefully planned the attack and deliberately targeted vulnerable elderly worshipers.

-(Reporting by Jonathan Allen in New York; additional reporting by Brendan O'Brien in Chicago; editing by Tim Ahmann and Bill Berkrot)
+(Reporting by Jonathan Allen in New York; additional reporting by Brendan O'Brien in Chicago; editing by Tim Ahmann)

 ((jonathan.allen@reuters.com; +1 646 223 5371; Reuters Messaging: jonathan.allen.thomsonreuters.com@reuters.net))